paddymills/hss-markdowns/HSSL_DXF_Import_Spec.md

 | **DRAWING** | Drawing number | alphanumeric | 1 or X1 |
 | **REVISION** | Revision number | alphanumeric | 0 |

+### Hole Sizes

+RA holes will match the subsize diameter.
+All other holes will match the final diameter.

+### Bent Plates

+Bent plates with holes on both sides of the bend line do not require DXF files (HSS will create models as they require special modeling).
+All other bent plates should have DXF files supplied.
+Bent plate lengths are to be calculated along the radius at the mid-thickness of the plate.

 ### Direction-of-rolling constraint

 For parts where there is a requirement of direction of mill rolling, an arrow should be placed on the DETAIL layer in the center of the part.